About the Denon AVR-S750H (2019 model)

 AirPlay 2 with Siri: AirPlay 2 is an advanced and easy-to-use wireless multiroom audio platform for iTunes, Apple Music, and other compatible Apple iOS apps.
 With AirPlay 2 you can play any audio from your Apple iOS device (running iOS 11.4 or later) or Mac computer (running OS X 10.13.2) on the AV receiver and other compatible AirPlay 2 speakers throughout your home.
 You can choose to play audio in one room, play the same audio in grouped rooms, or play the same audio in every room.
 If you are an Apple Music subscriber, you can even play different music in different rooms (you can control and group directly from Apple's Music App and Home app on your Apple iOS device).
 You'll be able to ask Siri-enabled devices (like your Apple iPhone, iPad, or Watch) to control playback of your Apple Music content on the AV receiver.
 With AirPlay 2, you also get to see song/artist information and album art via the receiver's on-screen menu (via HDMI).
 You can even watch videos and movies from YouTube and Netflix on your compatible Apple iOS device or Mac computer with perfectly synced audio on the AV receiver.

-Built-in Bluetooth: The Denon AVR-S750H is equipped with built-in Bluetooth (version 3.0+EDR) for wireless communication between Bluetooth-enabled audio source devices and headphones.
-The AV receiver can act as a Bluetooth receiver in order to wirelessly stream music from an audio device, or a Bluetooth transmitter (requires future firmware update) in order to wirelessly stream music to a set of BT-enabled headphones.
+Built-in Bluetooth: The Denon AVR-S750H is equipped with built-in Bluetooth (version 4.1) for wireless communication between Bluetooth-enabled audio source devices and headphones.
+The AVR-S750H can act as a Bluetooth receiver in order to wirelessly stream music from an audio device, or a Bluetooth transmitter (available firmware update) in order to wirelessly stream music to a set of BT-enabled headphones.
 The receiver's Bluetooth wireless range is approximately 98.4'.

 - Bluetooth Receiver Mode: In BT Receiver mode, you'll be able to wirelessly stream stored music, music apps, and other audio content from your Bluetooth-enabled source device (such as your smartphone, tablet, computer, or laptop) to the Denon receiver.
 The receiver supports the Bluetooth SBC codec only.
 You will also be able to control basic playback functions (Play/Pause, FF/RW, Skip) using the receiver's remote control.
 Advanced music operation will still need to be handled from your Bluetooth-enable device.
 There is no song/artist information display on the receiver or connected TV; continue to use your Bluetooth device's screen to view song/artist info.
 Up to eight Bluetooth source devices can be remembered by the AVR-S750H, so family members as well as friends can enjoy their favorite tracks (only one device can be used at a time).
 The receiver can even be setup to automatically re-connect with previously paired devices, as well as turn on automatically when you start streaming audio from a Bluetooth source device.

-- Bluetooth Transmitter Mode (requires future firmware update): The Denon AV receiver can also act as a Bluetooth transmitter and stream its non-Bluetooth audio sources (HDMI, Network, USB, Analog, Optical/Coax Digital, & AM/FM tuner) out to most any Bluetooth-enabled headphone set.
-You can only pair and stream audio to one set of Bluetooth headphones at a time.
+- Bluetooth Transmitter Mode (available firmware update): The Denon AVR-S750H can also act as a Bluetooth transmitter and stream its non-Bluetooth audio sources (HDMI, Network, USB, Analog, Optical/Coax Digital, & AM/FM tuner) out to most any Bluetooth-enabled headphone set.
 You can even have the same source playing from the main speakers and a Bluetooth headphone simultaneously (with little noticeable delay).
 Volume control of your Bluetooth headphones will be controlled via the Bluetooth device and not the receiver.
-Multiple headphones can be paired with the receiver, but only one set of headphones can be connected and used at a time.
+Up to eight headphones can be paired with the receiver, but only one set of headphones can be connected and used at a time.

 Front-Panel USB Port: The Denon receiver is equipped with a front-panel USB (type-A) port that allows you to enjoy a variety of music files from a USB mass storage class memory device; such as a USB thumbdrive or portable HDD (a portable hard disk drive will require an external power supply).
 Compatible USB storage devices must be formatted in FAT32 or NTFS with no more than 500 music folders and 5000 music files.
 You can use the receiver's on-screen menu (via HDMI) and remote control to navigate your stored music files on your connected USB memory device.
 Song/artist information will display on your HDMI-connected TV and the receivers front-panel display.
 USB devices that can be charged via USB will be charged when plugged into the AV receiver's USB port (5V/1A); even in standby mode.